Wirral Pharmaceutical Needs Assessment

 In 2009 the Health Act placed a requirement on all PCTs to produce and publish a Pharmaceutical Needs Assessment by February 2011, designed to supplement JSNAs.

-The Pharmaceutical Needs Assessment (PNA) presents a picture of pharmaceutical service provision, reviewing access, range and adequacy of service provision and choice of provider to build on the sectors capacity and capability to help address health inequalities and support self-care in areas of greatest need.
+The Pharmaceutical Needs Assessment (PNA) is expected to present a picture of pharmaceutical service provision, reviewing access, range and adequacy of service provision and choice of provider to build on the sectors capacity and capability to help address health inequalities and support self-care in areas of greatest need.

-Both Wirral's previous and new PNA are available on this page and since April 2013 the publication of changes, developments and its future re-production and publication are the local authority’s responsibility on behalf of Wirral's Health and Wellbeing Board.
+Wirral's previous two and most recent PNA are available on these webpages and since April 2013 the publication of changes, development and future production and publication have been the local authority’s responsibility on behalf of Wirral's Health and Wellbeing Board.